-- 4. The following shall be paid to the funds of the Syndicate: - (a) contributions from organizations and individuals in aid of the purposes of the Syndicate; - (b) payments made in respect of commercial activities run by the Syndicate.

-5. The Director of the Careers Service shall act as Secretary of the Syndicate.
+- (a) contributions from organizations and individuals in aid of the purposes of the Syndicate; - (b) payments made in respect of commercial activities run by the Syndicate. - 5.
+The Director of the Careers Service shall act as Secretary of the Syndicate.